WSpie/Linkedin_2nd_connection/README.md

 ## Warnings

+- After multiple attempts in a short time, you may encounter login problem requiring you to verify your email.
+We will add auto verification function in the future.

 - If you are not Premium member, you will only have limited connection requests to send and it will show this image if you reached the limits.
 <div align="center">